eda-labs/bottom-toolbar-app/README.md

 An app to set the bottom toolbar of the SR Linux nodes to a user-provided message.

+To try it out - spin up a free ["Try EDA" instance](https://docs.eda.dev/25.12/getting-started/try-eda/) on your laptop or [in Codespaces](https://docs.eda.dev/25.12/getting-started/codespaces/) and install the app.

 ## Install

 Add the `eda-labs` catalog to your EDA instance: